sammozaffari/sammozaffari.github.io/src/content/blog/warriewood/index.md

 ![](./images/26.jpg)

-Darkness in the middle of the cave
+Darkness in the middle of the cave.

 A short fim I made of our day mixed with some footage of fairy bower.